compoundjs/guides/advanced/multiple-application-integration.md

 Ex.: The child module can use a fake “authentication_controller” without validation for the standalone, and it will use the parent’s “authentication_controller” when integrated.

-You must also be careful to not have modules, controller, models or other elements using the same name; it will either be overwritten or cause an error when starting the server.
+You must also be careful to not have modules, controller, models or other elements using the same name; it will either be overridden or cause an error when starting the server.
+If some elements need to be used by multiple childs, you can include it in the parent instead, as for the authentication module in the example above.